-1. 233118456 Equity Shares held under IOC Share Trust of face value ₹ 233.12 crore have been excluded from weighted average
+1. 233118456 Equity Shares held under IOC Share Trust of face value ₹ 233.12 crore have been excluded from weighted average number of Equity Shares and EPS is computed accordingly.

 NOTE - 33A: INTEREST IN SUBSIDIARIES, ASSOCIATES AND JOINT VENTURES

 The list of Investments in Subsidiaries, Joint Ventures and Associates are as under-